ethanbwang/fp-agent/data_collection/README.md

 # Data Collection

-This repository contains source code for various task automation for FP-Agent.
+This repository contains source code for the task automation used to collect data for FP-Agent.

-As the automation is extremely system-dependent, expect to tweak some code (e.g., click coordinates, paths to applications).
+As the automation is extremely system-dependent, expect to tweak some code (e.g., click coordinates, paths to browsing agent applications).
 Please contact me if you need any help.

 ## Requirements